nyoshimizu/nyoshimizu.github.io/_posts/2018-07-12-Ctypes-Tutorial.md

 ## Background

-For work I've been using a optics instrument which I control through my laptop.
+For work I've been using an optics instrument which I control through my laptop.
 Because it's simpler and because I also control other instruments and do data processing with Python 3, I wanted to control this optical instrument through Python as well.
 I didn't want to use LabView, which was the other option.

 The manufacturer supplies a DLL with which I can control and read data from the instrument.
 So this tutorial focuses on using calling functions in DLLs and accessing the results.